bbc/logtracer/README.md

             tracer.requests.get('http://example-traced-get.com')

 ```
-The `Tracer` class (and therefore the `FlaskTracer` and `GRPCTracer` class) has a `requests` property.
+The `Tracer` class (and therefore the `FlaskTracer`, `GRPCTracer` and `MixedTracer` classes) have a `requests` property.
 This wraps the standard
 requests library to automatically inject the span values into any outgoing `get`, `post`, `update`, etc. requests.

-Both the `FlaskTracer` and `GRPCTracer` class inherit from the `Tracer` class and wrap these features to make implementation simpler.
+The `FlaskTracer`, `GRPCTracer` and `MixedTracer` classes inherit from the `Tracer` class, and wrap these features to make implementation simpler.

 #### `MixedTracer` class
-See [MixedTracer](logtracer/helpers/mixed), use with a Flask app that makes calls to a gRPC service.
+See [MixedTracer](logtracer/helpers/mixed), use with a Flask app that calls gRPC or HTTP services.
 Inherits from both
 `GRPCTracer` and `FlaskTracer`.

 #### `FlaskTracer` class
-See [FlaskTracer](logtracer/helpers/flask), use with a pure Flask app.
+See [FlaskTracer](logtracer/helpers/flask), use with a Flask app that calls other HTTP services.

 #### `GRPCTracer` class
-See [GRPCTracer](logtracer/helpers/grpc), use with a gRPC app.
+See [GRPCTracer](logtracer/helpers/grpc), use with a gRPC app that calls other gRPC or HTTP services.

 #### Stackdriver Trace API
 If you choose to enable posting trace information to the API  _locally_ (unadvised unless you are specifically testing functionality of the Trace API),